Sneakerhead Says ‘F**k Cancer’ With Customized Yeezys

 Kanye West’s “Cream White” Adidas Yeezy Boost 350 V2 continues to be one of the most popular custom sneaker canvases.
-Personalized kid’s sizes of the shoes were released today (and sold out fast), and now one creative owner is using the sneakers to raise cancer awareness.
+Personalized kids’ sizes of the shoes were released today (and sold out fast), and now one creative owner is using the sneakers to raise cancer awareness.

 Virginia-based Instagram user @richie_xantana shared a look at his custom project, which calls attention to Hodgkin’s lymphoma, also known as Hodgkin’s disease.